-Clinical guidelines can cover any aspect of a condition.
-This may include recommendations about providing information and advice, prevention, diagnosis, treatment and longer-term management.
+Our clinical guidelines can cover any aspect of a condition.
+This may include recommendations about:

 Our clinical guidelines:

-Healthcare and other professionals in the NHS are expected to take our clinical guidelines fully into account when exercising their professional judgement.
+A clinical guideline applies to all patients with a particular condition, but there will be times when the recommendations are not appropriate for a particular patient.
+Healthcare and other professionals are expected to take our clinical guidelines fully into account when exercising their professional judgement.
 However, the guidance does not override the responsibility of healthcare professionals and others to make decisions appropriate to the circumstances of each patient.
 These decisions should be made in consultation with, and with the agreement of, the patient and/or their guardian or carer.
 Healthcare professionals and others should record their reasons for not following clinical guideline recommendations.

 Our clinical guidelines are developed for the NHS, but they may also be relevant to professionals working outside the NHS, such as those working in social care.